 Food Truck Festival-style events take place in different parts of the Lower Mainland each year.
-In 2021 there are events scheduled for select weekends in March and April.
-Each event has been modified into a drive-thru format.
-Admission is free and operating hours are from 11 am to 6 pm regardless of the day and location.
+In 2021 there were events scheduled for select weekends in March, April and May.
+Each event was modified into a drive-thru format.
+Admission was free and operating hours were from 11 am to 6 pm regardless of the day and location.

-For more information about what each city’s event has to offer, visit the Greater Vancouver Food Truck Festival website.
+For more information about the above see our article about the Greater Vancouver Food Truck Festival.

 TIP: If attending the food truck event in Maple Ridge, or simply heading out that way some other time, see our article about Maple Ridge Dogs, Parks & Patio Restaurants for ideas on places to visit with your furry four-legged friends.
 Pick up some food and then head to a park for a walk and/or a picnic!

 Drive-thru events that have already come and gone in 2021 include the following:

 In 2021 Maan Farms had an Easter Animal Safari on the weekend of April 2nd, 3rd and 4th.
 The safari allowed folks to drive past half a dozen or so animals while learning more about each through an accompanying audio guide.
 The Easter Bunny was also on site for people to see and wave to.